pandas-dev/pandas-governance/governance.md

 inactive Member will be approached by the BDFL to see if they plan on returning to active participation.
 If not they will be removed immediately upon a Core Team vote.
 If they plan on returning to active participation soon, they will be given a grace period of one year.
-If they don’t return to active participation within that time period they will be removed by vote of the Core Team without further grace period.
+If they don't return to active participation within that time period they will be removed by vote of the Core Team without further grace period.
 All former Core Team members can be considered for membership again at any time in the future, like any other Project Contributor.